-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest paid in the long run could be more than double the amount of an individual having a near perfect FICO score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You can qualify for a mortgage with a lower score, but the interest accrued in the long run could be more than double the amount of an individual with a near perfect FICO score.

-Improving your credit is the best way to ease into purchasing a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into purchasing a home.
+Call us at 405-340-4224 and we can help you get on the right track to the home of your dreams.

-There are strategies to raise your score.
+There are methods to raise your score.
 Building your FICO score takes time.
-It can be difficult to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+Here are some methods to improve your credit score:

 - Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+But, be sure to pay them off in one or two payments.

-- Keep up with payments.
-Payment history is a big factor in your credit score.
+- Pay on time.
+Payment history is a huge factor in your credit score.
 It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.

-- Ensure that your credit history is correct.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have all of your debt sitting on one card.
+But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the most of your debt sitting on one card.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Coldwell Banker Mike Jones Company, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Coldwell Banker Mike Jones Company, the loan application process can be a stress-free experience so you, too, can achieve home ownership.